sroberts/sroberts.github.io/_posts/2016-03-22-cti-squad-goals-intro-to-requirements.md

 The first place I start thinking about collection is realizing your own business plan and what that entails.
 Certain actors target resources in a way that you can rule them in scope or out of scope:

 - Are you a bank or financial institution?
-Financially motivated attackers are interested in you and intellectual propriety focused attackers aren't.
+Financially motivated attackers want to attack you and intellectual propriety focused attackers don't.
 Same thing with _big institution attackers_ like Anonymous.
 - Are you doing energy exploration?
 The Black Energy Team might be targeting you.
 - Do you invent pharmaceuticals?
 Look for actors that try to steal information like that.